heljakka/pioneer/README.md

 ```

 ## Known issues:

+[Update 2018-10-22] Multi-GPU training has suffered from the [PyTorch bug 12671](https://github.com/pytorch/pytorch/issues/12671).
+We have a fix that probably resolves the issue, but before we released it, the bug was officially closed in the PyTorch repository by another independent fix.
+However, even in the presence of the bug, the results of the paper *can* be reproduced.

 The memory management has known issues which will be fixed on the forthcoming PyTorch 0.4 update.
 If you enable training-time samples, it can produce out-of-memory crashes on higher resolutions.
 If so, please try removing all training-time tests (`--sample_N=0 --interpolate_N=0 --reconstructions_N=0`).